cooperhewitt/go-ucd/README.md

 ## Shout outs

-Many thanks to Go-friend [Richard Crowley](https://github.com/rcrowley) who is also kind and patient answering my Go-related questions.
+Many thanks to friend and Go-friend [Richard Crowley](https://github.com/rcrowley) who is also kind and patient answering my Go-related questions.
+Go is lovely but Go is weird.

 ## See also